nvelden/NGLVieweR/README.md

 ## Basics

-You can load a PDB file directly or use a PDB code of a structure on [RCSB.org](https://www.rcsb.org/).
+You can load a PDB (or any other supported structural file) directly or use a PDB code of a structure on [RCSB.org](https://www.rcsb.org/).
 The below minimal example loads the PDB file and displays the structure in a "cartoon" representation.

 ``` r
 #Load local pdb file